vikramsm/imported-malaria-monitor/README.md

 - No technical debt
 - Stakeholders agree that it's done

-## SPRINT 1
+## SPRINT 1 (Due July 4th, 3 pm)

 ### Forecast Velocity
 Our initial velocity forecast is of 7 Story Points per Sprint.
-Our forecast is primarily based on the limited time we have (considering the holiday, too) and choosing the right tools to initialize the project.
+Our forecast is primarily based on setting up the infrastructure and choosing the right tools for backend and frontend development since this is our first sprint.
+We also had limited time (considering the week days and holiday, too) for this Sprint.
 As we progress, we expect to increase the velocity.

 ### Sprint Backlog